vibsdrockstar/Zomato-Reviews/README.md

 # Restaurants
-A python script to check the menu of a restaurant and reviews of dat resturant by calling api's
+A python script to collect the reviews of worst restaurants using zomato's api and cluster them to figure why they were worst